kaldi-asr/kaldi/egs/swbd/README.txt

 Each subdirectory of this directory contains the scripts for a sequence of experiments.

-  s1:
+  s3:
-   [adding first version of scripts.
-This is a draft.
+   Adding first version of scripts.
+Only the earliest stages of this are finished.
-   Note: this is closest to the s3/ script for WSJ.]
+   Note: this is closest to the s3/ scripts for WSJ.

+  s4:
+   This is currently unfinished; I had to commit it due to certain SVN limitations.
+Changing the topology of the silence phones after finding a problem with the transition-probs.